 Hi, it’s David from revolution learning.

 We run a lot of time management courses.
 People come to us for help with looking at ways to boost their productivity and efficiency and looking for ways to get more done in their day.
-People also ask us for help with things like reducing the sense of overwhelm that they feel with the amount that they have to get done, or the feeling of stress or anxiety because of the amount of things that they've got on their To Do List.
+People also ask us for help with reducing the sense of overwhelm that they feel with the amount they have to get done, or the feeling of stress or anxiety because of the number of things they’ve got on their To-Do List.

-We've helped hundreds of people with these types of things!
-Our time management course is based around what we call our six time management principles and, if it's six things that if done well, will help you to be more productive more efficient and also begin to reduce those feelings of stress or overwhelm that you might be feeling.
+We’ve helped hundreds of people with these types of things!
+Our time management course is based on what we call our 6 Time Management Principles.
+These are six things that, if done well, will help you to be more productive more efficient and also begin to reduce those feelings of stress or overwhelm that you might be feeling.

-Let's take a look at what these six things are, what they mean and also how you could use them to increase your own levels or productivity and efficiency.
+Let’s take a look at what these six things are, what they mean and also how you could use them to increase your own levels of productivity and efficiency.